aytacg26/ruler_of_the_world/README.md

 ## Calculation Example :
-If a player has the China, United States, Japan and Germany Cards, and also Renewable Solar Energy Card, total Solar Energy of the player will be 450 GW, on the other hand WTSPC is 713.97 GW and hence EM35 multiplier of the player will be 0.63, the additional point for the Energy Power of the player will be 0.63 x 10 = 6.3 points and total point will be Technology Power Card Multiplier x 12point + 8point + 6.3points
+If a player has the China, United States, Japan, and Germany Cards, and also Renewable Solar Energy Card, the total Solar Energy of the player will be 450 GW, on the other hand, WTSPC is 713.97 GW and hence EM35 multiplier of the player will be 0.63, the additional point for the Energy Power of the player will be 0.63 x 10 = 6.3 points and the total point will be Technology Power Card Multiplier x 12point + 8point + 6.3points

 #### 2.1.3.
 Biodiesel Energy Card (Base Point : 15 Points)
 a.
 With Technology Power Card it will have Technology Power Card multiplier x 12 Points + 15 points
 b.
-This will have EM35 x 15 points, if the player has countries which has more Biodiesel energy capacity and included into the EM35 List of Biodiesel Energy Card.
+This will have EM35 x 15 points if the player has countries that have more Biodiesel energy capacity and are included in the EM35 List of Biodiesel Energy Card.

 if a player does not have any Biodiesel Energy Card, the point will be zero from Biodiesel Energy, only four Biodiesel Energy Card will be published (1 Card with 4 Copies).
 That means, only four players will have points from Biodiesel Energy Card.

-First 35 Countries that has more Biodiesel Energy Capacity : EM35 List
+First 35 Countries that have more Biodiesel Energy Capacity : EM35 List

 TBD : Thousand Barrels Per Day